Research

 Kevin Gardner (CUNY Advanced Science Research Center) - exploiting buried cavities for drug discovery

-Stewart Loh (SUNY Upstate Medical University) - design of protein conformational switches
+Stewart Loh (SUNY Upstate Medical University) - designing protein conformational switches

-Angela Gronenborn (University of Pittsburgh) - integrative structural biology
+Angela Gronenborn (University of Pittsburgh) - integrating simulations with NMR

-Sunil Saxena (University of Pittsburgh) - integration of simulations with magnetic resonance restraints
+Sunil Saxena (University of Pittsburgh) - integrating simulations with magnetic resonance restraints

 Seth Horne (University of Pittsburgh) - folding mechanisms of protein mimetics